 Fukuoka is a modern city famous for its unique and delicious culinary scene, as well as its world-class shopping.
 You could easily spend a few days exploring Fukuoka.

 Tenjin is Fukuoka’s downtown core.
 It’s a hub for history, culture, good food, great shopping and lively nightlife.
+The big scene is on Oyafuku-dori Street which has a vibrant nightlife.

 To the west of Tenjin is Nakasu.
-A small island on the Naka River, Nakasu is a buzzing and vibrant neighborhood that has a whole host of nightclubs, cafes, restaurants and bars.
+A small island on the Naka River, Nakasu is a buzzing and vibrant neighbourhood that has a whole host of nightclubs, cafes, restaurants and bars.
 This is also where you can enjoy a tasty riverside meal at a Yatai.

-And finally, Nishijin is a neighborhood located in the Sawara Ward.
+And finally, Nishijin is a neighbourhood located in the Sawara Ward.
 It is an excellent base for families and has everything from an artificial beach and pristine parks to professional baseball and interesting museums.

-Fukuoka’s 5 Best Neighborhoods to Stay in
+Fukuoka’s Five Best Neighborhoods to Stay in

 But that’s not all!
 Head beneath the streets and explore the Tenjin Underground Shopping Centre.
 The largest underground shopping area in Kyushu it stretches approximately 1 kilometre and here you can shop until you drop no matter the weather.